networknt/light-doc/content/tutorial/rest/openapi/petstore/generate.md

 * -c config        - choose config file to control how the project is generated

-For information on how to use light-codegen, please check out the [getting started][].
-The detailed [document][] can be found at tools section.
+For information on how to use light-codegen, please check out the [getting started][] page.
+The detailed [documention][] can be found in the tools section.

-With the project generated, the next step, we are going to [build and start][] the server.
+With the project generated, our next step is to [build and start][] the server.

 [design first]: /design/design-first/
 [light-codegen]: https://github.com/networknt/light-codegen